AgileSystemsTechnology/StudentManager.Docs/docs/People/Staff Profile/staffprofile.md

 To create a staff profile, follow the step by step instructions [here](http://help.studentmanager.co.za/en/latest/People/adding-people/)

 After a profile has been created, you can now edit the profile with more detailed information.
-Below are all the sections with their description, explantaion and how to edit:
+Below are all the sections with their description, explanation and how to edit:

 ## **General Tab**
 This tab is used by staff and students - please click [HERE] for more information